infinitered/ignite/docs/Components-Text.md

 [Back to all components](./Components.md)

 Ignite's `Text` Component is an enhanced version of the built-in React Native Text component.
-It adds internationalization and property presets.
+It adds internationalization and several useful (and customizable) property presets.
+You shouldn't need the built-in React Native Text component if you use this.
+It does everything the built-in one does and more.

 By enhancing the Ignite Text component and using it across your app, you can make sure the right fonts, font weight, and other styles and behaviors are shared across your whole app.